leslie-huang/stylest/vignettes/stylest-vignette.md

     mod <- stylest_fit(novels_excerpts$text, novels_excerpts$author, terms = terms_80, filter = filter)

-The model contains detaild information about token usage by each of the authors; exploring this is left as an exercise.
+The model contains detailed information about token usage by each of the authors; exploring this is left as an exercise.

 Using the model